mk-fg/git-nerps/README.rst

 Usage
 -----

-See ``git-nerps --help`` for full list of all supported commands and common options, and e.g. ``git-nerps key-gen --help`` for args/opts to any particular command.
+See ``git nerps --help`` for full list of all supported commands and common options, and e.g. ``git nerps key-gen --help`` for args/opts to any particular command.

+"git-nerps" and "git nerps" commands be used interchangeably.

 Initialize repository configuration